alysivji/notes/software-engineering/head_first_design_patterns.md

   - no class should derive from a concrete class
   - no method should override an implemented method of any of its base classes

+### Principle of Least Knowledge

+> Talk only to your friends

+- when you are designing a system, for any object, be careful of the number of classes it interacts with anad also how it comes to interact with those classes
+- prevents us from creating designs that have a large number of classes coupled together so that changes in one part of the system cascade to other parts
+- when you bulid a lot of dependencies between many classes, you are building a fragile system that will be xcostly to maintain and complex for others to understand
+- only invoke methods that belong to:
+  - object iself
+  - objects passed in as a parameter to the method
+  - any object the method creates or instantiates
+  - any components of the object

 ## Patterns

+### Honourable Mentions

+#### `null` Object

+- useful for when you don 't have a meaningful object to return, but what to remove the reponsibility of handling null from the client
+- i.e. `NoCommand` object

 ### Strategy Pattern